-We have audited the financial statements of Project Arts Centre ('the company') for the financial year ended 31 December 2022 which comprise the Income Statement, the Statement of Financial Position and the related notes to the financial statements, including the summary of significant accounting policies set out in note 2.
+We have audited the financial statements of Project Arts Centre ('the company') for the financial year ended 31 December 2023 which comprise the Income Statement, the Statement of Comprehensive Income, the Statement of Financial Position and the related notes to the financial statements, including the summary of significant accounting policies set out in note 2.
 The financial reporting framework that has been applied in their preparation is Irish Law and FRS 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland", issued in the United Kingdom by the Financial Reporting Council, applying Section 1A of that Standard.